netgen/TagsBundle/doc/INSTALL.md

 ```

 ### Import database tables

-Note: Netgen Tags supports eZ Platform schema builder, making it possible to automatically install its database tables when installing
-clean/demo data of eZ Platform.
-In that case, there's no need to install the tables manually.

 Netgen Tags Bundle uses custom database tables to store the tags.
 Use the following command to add the tables to your eZ Platform database: